Mongoos/booking-service/README.md

 ## Usage

-> Using this booking module you can go do multiple id endpoints explained down below and see conditional rendered components as well as some react bootstrap modal user interaction.
+> Using this booking module you can use multiple id endpoints explained down below and see conditional rendered components as well as some react bootstrap dropdown user interaction.

 ## Requirements